jgbrits/utilities/documentation/files/EmailReader.php.txt

     /**
      * * Copies message(s) and pastes it in a specified folder
-     * @param String of Integer(s) $sequence - contains the message number(s) for the flags to be set on.
+     * @param Integer|String  $sequence - contains the message number(s) for the flags to be set on.
 Example: "2,5" - message numbers 2 to 5
      * @param String $destination Destination mailbox folder name
      * @param null|resource $mailBox IMAPStream
-     * @return bool|\Utilities\EmailReaderError True on success or error message on failure */ function messageCopy($sequence, $destination, $mailBox = null) {
+     * @return bool|\Utilities\EmailReaderError True on success or error message on failure
+     * @example examples/exampleMessageCopy.php
+     */
+    function messageCopy($sequence, $destination, $mailBox = null)
+    {